 Even though I like their chance at remaining the dominant streaming player, I wonder what their ceiling is and how much growth has already been priced in?

 Currently, their market cap is ~$240 billion.
 A double from here would put their market cap at ~$500 billion.

 If they double in five years, that’s a CAGR (compound annual growth rate) of 14.87%.
 If it takes ten, the CAGR is 7.18%.
-Those aren’t the growth rates Netflix investors have come to expect.
+But, unfortunately, those aren’t the growth rates Netflix investors have come to expect.

-If their ceiling is $500 billion, is that enough upside to justify a long position, considering there is some chance the bears are right?
+If their ceiling is $500 billion, is that enough upside to justify a long position, considering there's some chance the bears are right?
 And competition (hello Disney+), debt levels, and lack of hit shows (specifically around comedy) could stunt Netflix’s growth for the next decade?